zifeng-kang/jhu-dissertation-mwe/README.md

 # Background

-When I was writing my dissertation in 2010, I was peripherally aware of `LaTeX` but not so much that I felt like investing the time required to learn how to make a complex document with it, so I ultimately wrote my dissertation in `MS-Word` and compiled it in a very ugly and sloppy way into what was ultimately reduced to a single file called `old-dissertation.doc`, written in the old `MS-Word` document format before they were XML-based.
+When I was writing my dissertation back in 2010, I was peripherally aware of `LaTeX` but not so much that I felt like investing the time required to learn how to make a complex document with it, so I ultimately wrote my dissertation in `MS-Word` and compiled it in a very ugly and sloppy way into what was ultimately reduced to a single file called `old-dissertation.doc`, written in the old `MS-Word` document format before they were XML-based.

-## My aims with this project were two-fold:

-1. to make a `LaTeX` conversion of my `MS-Word` dissertation produced in 2010, along with all the `LaTeX` bells and whistles of internal document links and references as well as integrated bookmarks in the final PDF file.

-2. to produce **the template I wish I had available to me when I was writing my dissertation** in 2010, a more or less complete minimal working example (mwe) of a JHU-compliant dissertation using `LaTeX` with all the required sections in the required order.

 This archive is intended to simplify the process of creating a dissertation using `LaTeX` that complies with the JHU formatting requirements found
 [here](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/).

+## Project aims:

+1. to make a `LaTeX` conversion of my `MS-Word` dissertation (produced in 2010), along with all the `LaTeX` bells and whistles of internal document links and references as well as integrated bookmarks in the final PDF file.

+2. to produce **the template I wish I had available to me when I was writing my dissertation** back in 2010; a more or less complete minimal working example (mwe) of a JHU-compliant dissertation using `LaTeX` with all the required parts in the required order.

 # Quick Start

 1. Install a major `LaTeX` distribution such as `TeX Live` (multi-platform), `MiKTeX` (Windows) or `MacTeX` (Mac OS).
+The output produced by these files contains dummytext by default from the `lipsum` package provided in most `LaTeX` distributions.

 2. To compile the included sample document, type `latex mwe`.
 If you want to test the references and everything, use the usual magic sequence of commands: